 Happy Independence Day!

-The 4th of July is today and many people will enjoy fireworks or fire up the grill for a backyard barbecue, and we all know that the potential injury, burns and fires can result if we are not careful.
+The 4th of July is today and many people will enjoy fireworks or fire up the grill for a backyard barbecue.
+We all know that the potential injury, burns and fires can result if we are not careful.

-Between June 22, 2012 and July 22, 2012, more than 5,000 consumers were treated in hospital emergency rooms due to fireworks-related injuries.
-Sixty percent of all fireworks injuries occur during the 30 days surrounding the July 4 holiday.
+Between June and July more than 5,000 consumers can be treated in hospital emergency rooms due to fireworks-related injuries.
+Sixty percent of all fireworks injuries occur during the 30 days surrounding the July 4 Holiday.
 More than half of these reported injuries involved burns to the hands, head and face.
 About 1,000 reported injuries involved sparklers and bottle rockets, fireworks that are frequently and incorrectly considered safe for young children.

-In addition to thermal burns from fireworks, the potential for sunburn is also very high.
+Additionally, thermal burns from fireworks and the potential for sunburn is very high.

 • Make sure that exposed skin is covered with an appropriate sun block before heading out to the parade, family picnic or other outdoor activity.